Destruction of Sodom and Gomorrah:

 As you can see by the words which I have added and enclosed in brackets, what I find particularly interesting about this verse -- besides the fact that Peter states that the cities were reduced to ashes -- is that the word "overthrow" is derived from the Greek word "katastrophe".
 It is obviously very easy to see how our own English word "catastrophe" is derived from that very same word.

-Finally, we come to what Jesus Himself had to say in regards to the destruction of Sodom and Gomorrah and the rest of the cities of the plain.
+Finally, we come to what Jesus Himself had to say in regard to the destruction of Sodom and Gomorrah and the rest of the cities of the plain.
 If you study the following verses very carefully, you will realize that they all have one common thread.
 The sin of which Jesus is accusing these people and cities is quite simply unbelief.
 The Lord is saying that it will be worse for people who reject Him, than for the people of Sodom and Gomorrah who had never heard of the Savior:

 "And whosoever shall not receive you, nor hear your words, when ye depart out of that house or city, shake off the dust of your feet.
 Verily I say unto you, It shall be more tolerable for the land of Sodom and Gomorrha in the day of judgment, than for that city."